 Registration is free but must be completed by February 13th, 2015.
 In order to register, schools must provide the total number of students attending (limit of 10 students and 1 chaperone), any dietary restrictions, and a media release form signed by the student's parent/guardian.
 The registration system can only accept one document to upload.
 Multiple media release forms should be scanned as one document then uploaded.
 Requests to bring more than 10 students should be noted in the "Comments" section of the registration form and you will be notified after the registration deadline if we can accommodate your group.

 Please note that you must "Final Submit" your registration to be considered.

 We have a very limited amount of support for buses available for schools that demonstrate need.
 Please email Deedee Ortiz with any inquiries on transportation requests to YWC.

 Registration will be accepted on a first-come, first-served basis.
-Space is limited, so we encourage you to complete the registration process as early as possible. **Schools that attempt to register more than 10 students, will not be considered or accepted until after the registration deadline, space permitting.** This is non-negotiable.
+Space is limited, so we encourage you to complete the registration process as early as possible. **Schools that attempt to register more than 10 students, will not be considered or accepted until after the registration deadline, space permitting.**

 Our Keynote speaker will be Dr. Kersten Perez, Associate Professor, at Haverford College, PA.Some more info on Dr. Perez below: